-As an ex-travel agent, I know a lot about travel insurance.
+As an ex-travel agent, I’m fairly knowledgable about travel insurance.

 Mostly because it paid out the most commission to travel agents (so of course I worked my ass off to sell it), but also because it’s a damn useful product for anyone to have on their travels.

 Searching for a travel insurance policy can be pretty confusing.
 Why are they all different prices?
 What the hell do they cover?
 What on earth does ‘excess’ mean?

 Well folks, here’s an easy guide (minus all the technical mumbo jumbo) on what to look for in travel insurance.

 Yes!
 Even though I’ve only made a claim once (when I so cleverly left my mobile phone in a Chinese taxi), I know of many people that have made much bigger claims.
 And believe me, if it was you who broke your foot after falling from a bunk bed in a Medellin hostel then had to be flown home early to get appropriate medical treatment (this actually happened to a friend of mine!), you’ll be bloody glad you have insurance.